john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 Whereas additive noise is signal independent, multiplicative noise is based on the value of the image pixel; whereby, the amount of noise multiplied into an image pixel is proportional to its value.

-With that, let's review the types of additive and multiplicative noise most inherent in mammography.
+The various additive and multiplicative noise types extant in mammography include Gaussian Noise, Quantization Noise, Poisson Noise, and Impulse Noise.

 ### Gaussian Noise